solodev/cloud-documentation/src/index.md

 ---

 ## What is Solodev Cloud?

-Solodev Cloud is a best-of-breed cloud-based solution with built in flexibility and scalability to provide the solution to almost any software need you can imagine.
+Solodev Cloud is a best-of-breed cloud-based solution to almost anything you can imagine.
 Whether you’re a single developer (Solodev) creating a custom app or a CTO looking to build a robust enterprise stack, Solodev Cloud has you covered.
 Our ever-growing Marketplace already has more than 100 options, from AI/ML, Web3, marketing, e-commerce, content management, SEO and so much more.
 Powered by AWS, Solodev Cloud is a turn key solution where you can unify your digital ecosystem with single-sign-on (SSO) and centralized billing with little to no coding.

 ---